flaviabpscht/machine_learning_linear_regression/README.md

-# <a>Projeto - Técnicas de Mmchine learning para previsão de tarifas de planos de saúde</a>
+# <a>Projeto - Técnicas de Machine learning para previsão de tarifas de planos de saúde</a>
 # <a>Machine Learning techniques to estimate health plan rates</a>

 ## <a> Motivação </a>